The Ultimate Guide to the Japan Rail Pass

 Who Should Buy the JR Pass?

-We think the Japan Rail Pass is ideal if you plan to travel to multiple cities across Japan.
+We think the nationwide Japan Rail Pass is ideal if you plan to travel to multiple cities across Japan in a short amount of time.
 This is especially true if your itinerary includes long-distance routes like Tokyo to Kyoto, Hiroshima, or Fukuoka.
 It’s perfect if you want to be able to get around the country fairly quickly, and we loved not having to think about ticket costs and reservations all the time – although during busy periods it’s still worth reserving your seat in advance.

 That said, the JR Pass isn’t always the best choice for everyone.
 If you’re traveling around Japan slowly, the pass will likely cost more than your tickets.
 The same applies if you’re just visiting one city, such as Tokyo, Osaka, or Kyoto, because you can’t use the pass on the metro lines.
 And if you’re going to be exploring a more rural area in depth, renting a car will give you a lot more freedom and flexibility than relying on trains and buses.

 Here’s the general rule that we follow: if you plan to make two or more long Shinkansen trips per week, the pass will probably pay for itself.
-For example, a return trip from Tokyo to Fukuoka, or Osaka and Hiroshima.
+For example, a return trip from Tokyo to Fukuoka or Hiroshima.
 But to be sure it’s worth it, you can use an online fare calculator to compare costs before purchasing!
 We use this one.

 Regional Rail Passes vs the Nationwide JR Pass